Weight loss2 min read

 Water supports a calorie deficit; it does not create one by magic.
 Expect it to make eating less feel easier, not to move the scale by itself.
 Combined with normal diet changes it compounds nicely — and unlike most diet tools, it costs nothing and has essentially no downside at sensible amounts.

 Track it for two weeks before judging.
-Seeing “5 pre-meal glasses this week” in a tracker is the difference between an intention and a habit.
+Seeing “5 pre-meal glasses this week” in a tracker is the difference between an intention and a habit — and the first few days of scale movement are mostly water shifting around, so do not read too much into them.

 Frequently asked questions